Allegiant Air: 2000s

-Allegiant Air opened a small hub in Long Beach, California (LGB) and in 2000 was operating nonstop flights to Fresno and Las Vegas in addition to Fresno-Las Vegas nonstop service.
+Allegiant Air opened a small hub in Long Beach, California (LGB), and in 2000, it was operating nonstop flights to Fresno and Las Vegas in addition to Fresno-Las Vegas nonstop service.
 Later in 2000, Allegiant continued to expand and was operating the only nonstop jet service between Lake Tahoe Airport and Long Beach Airport in addition to operating new flights into Portland, Oregon and Reno with Portland-Reno and Reno-Fresno nonstops and direct one-stop service between Portland and Fresno via Reno.

 Citing higher fuel costs as a major factor, Allegiant filed for Chapter 11 bankruptcy protection in 2000.
 The bankruptcy allowed Maurice J. Gallagher Jr., one of the airline's major creditors, to gain control of the business.
 A veteran leader of low-cost airlines, Gallagher had worked with WestAir and was one of the founders of ValuJet Airlines.
 In June 2001, Gallagher restructured Allegiant to a low-cost model, focusing on smaller markets that larger airlines did not serve with mainline aircraft.
 Allegiant's headquarters and operations were also moved to Las Vegas.

 In the fall of 2001, Allegiant exited bankruptcy and the case was officially closed in early 2002.
 In March 2002, Allegiant entered into a long-term contract with Harrah's to provide charter services to its casinos in Laughlin and Reno, Nevada.
 At the same time, the airline acquired its first McDonnell Douglas MD-80 jetliner.
 From 2002 through 2004, the airline developed its scheduled-service business model.
 By 2004, Allegiant was flying from 13 small cities to Las Vegas and offering bundled air and hotel packages.